kallikak/Patchwork/README.md

 ## Basic use

 Connect the DIN5 MIDI out socket to a MIDI device and hit the Enable button to start playing.
-Moving the joystick along one axis plays a single note, while moving along the other axis plays a chord made up of a central note plus a 5th down and a sixth up.
+Moving the joystick along the x-axis plays a single note with pitch determined by the x position.
+Moving along the y-axis plays a chord made up of a central note with pitch determined by the y position, plus two additional notes - a 5th down and a sixth up.

 ## Controls